Hungary’s Viktor Orban flees Budapest’s huge anti-government protest

 Over the years, thanks to his rhetoric against the west and the EU, Orban has turned his conservative base from a neutral or slightly pro-EU stance to staunchly pro-Russian.
 A recent investigative story by Atlatszo showed that polls showed that Hungarians' view of Ukrainians was unfavourable before the war and that has not changed since, which Orban’s campaign team ruthlessly exploited in the election campaign.

-The Hungarian PM puzzled everyone two days before the holiday in an interview on state media saying that Hungarians fought to achieve a peace negotiation with Russians.
+The Hungarian PM puzzled everyone two days before the holiday in an interview on state media saying that Hungarians in 1956 fought to achieve a peace negotiation with Russians.
 The comments drew instant criticism from historians and opposition parties also claimed Orban was distorting historical facts to use past events for his current political narratives.

 That thread, however, did not appear in Orban’s speech on Sunday, but he used old clichés that the West failed during the 1956 revolution, referring to the absence of support.
 This set up military oppression and a communist puppet government in Hungary for another 35 years, he added.